 - Try to to bed and wake up at the same time everyday

 - Only get in bed when it is time to sleep, allowing the bed to be a stimulus for sleep

 - Avoid screen exposure (especially blue light) in the hours leading up to sleep

 - Turn off notifications on your devices to avoid distractions or even try charging your phone in a separate room and switching to an analog alarm clock.

 - Cooler temperatures and dark or dim lighting promote quality sleep

 - Ensure your sleep space is quiet and calm

-- Take a warm bath or other relaxing activities before bed
+- Take a warm bath or other relaxing activities before going to bed

-- Naps can be a good way to reenergize throughout the day, however if you are struggling to sleep at night, try removing naps out of your daily routine
+- Naps can be a good way to reenergize throughout the day, but if you are struggling to sleep at night, try removing naps out of your daily routine

 The relationship between sleep and mental health disorders can vary in severity and complexity.
 It’s important to talk with a mental health professional if you are struggling with a sleep disorder that is affecting your physical or mental wellbeing.
 Charlie Health’s team of expert clinicians is here to support teens and young adults in finding a personalized treatment program, all from the comfort of home.